-If you only marked the products up from wholesale case price by rounding up to the nearest dollar, you would make $103 but you can choose to mark them up to whatever price point you think they’ll sell at, depending on if your goals are to raise money for your organization.
+If you only marked the products up from wholesale case price by rounding up to the nearest dollar (assuming you sell-through everything) you would make $103 but you can choose to mark them up to whatever price point you think they’ll sell at, depending on if your goals are to raise money for your organization.
 Examples of reasonable prices are: $8 for 12oz bags of coffee, $10 for 1lb bags of coffee, $4 for chocolate bars, $5 for tea, $15 for olive oil and $7 for cocoa.
 Using these prices you would profit $258 for your cause!
-That could pay for your fair trade, organic coffee hour, if you aren’t already serving Equal Exchange coffee regularly.
+That could pay for a fair trade fellowship, if you aren’t already serving Equal Exchange coffee regularly.

-If you only marked up the products from wholesale case price by rounding up to the nearest dollar, you would make $175.
+If you only marked up the products from wholesale case price by rounding up to the nearest dollar and sold it all, you would make $175.
 If you use a slightly larger mark up ($8 for 12oz bags of coffee, $10 for 1lb bags of coffee, $4 for chocolate bars, $5 for tea, $15 for olive oil and $7 for cocoa) your group would profit $390.

-If you marked up the products from wholesale case price by rounding up to the nearest dollar, you would make $204.
-Using a slightly larger mark up ($8 for 12oz bags of coffee, $10 for 1lb bags of coffee, $4 for chocolate bars, $5 for tea, $15 for olive oil and $7 for cocoa) your group would profit $508.40.
+If you marked up the products from wholesale case price by rounding up to the nearest dollar, you would profit $204.
+If you sold everything at slightly larger mark up ($8 for 12oz bags of coffee, $10 for 1lb bags of coffee, $4 for chocolate bars, $5 for tea, $15 for olive oil and $7 for cocoa) your group would profit $508.40.
 What could you do with an extra $500?

-*It’s impossible to know exactly how much people will buy from your sale, therefore these are only suggestions.
-Because they are consumable products, we can’t offer them on consignment.
-We strongly encourage you to to purchase only what you are confident you can sell through.
+*Please note: It’s impossible to know exactly how much people will buy from your sale, therefore these quantities are only suggestions.
+Because they are consumable products, we can not offer them on consignment.
+We strongly encourage you to to purchase only what you are confident you can sell through during your event.

-You can plan a short presentation using our customizable PowerPoint or a combination of talking points and videos.
-Having some coffee or chocolate on hand for folks to taste will help them see how delicious the products are, in addition to the good they’re doing in the world!
-If a presentation sounds too formal, just use the talking points and have a conversation with someone who is a decision-maker in your group or send out some of the info below in an email.
+You can plan a short presentation using a combination of talking points and videos.
+Having some coffee or chocolate on hand for folks to taste will help them see how delicious the products are while they learn about the mission behind them.

 Brush up on your fair trade knowledge